 Cost factors we review before quoting

-- • Type of heating system (gas, electric, heat pump)
+- • Type of heating system (furnace, wall heater, heat pump)

-- • Accessibility of the unit in multi-family buildings
+- • Accessibility of the unit (rooftop, closet, crawlspace)

 Useful next steps